cirosantilli/linux-cheat/linux.md

 ###\.d$

 Many theories, a plausible one: differentiate `a.conf file` from `a.conf.d` dir normally, all files in the `a.conf.d` dir will be sourced as if they are inside `a.conf`.

-#FHS

-The filesystem hierarchy standard specifies base directories for the system and what should go in them.

-It is also maintained by the Linux foundation, and followed by the LSB.

-[freedesktop.org basedir spec](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)  is another an important directory standard that specifies directory structures on top of the FHS.
-It has been adopted by the recent LSB 4.1 under the desktop section: <http://refspecs.linux-foundation.org/LSB_4.1.0/LSB-Desktop-generic/LSB-Desktop-generic.html#XDG-BASEDIR>

-##De facto but not mentioned in FHS

--   `/etc/alternatives`

-    Contains symlinks that determine default programs.

-    For example: `editor -> /usr/bin/vim` and so on.

-    Can be updated via `man update-alternatives`.

-    Some important ones are:

-    - editor: text editor
-    - x-www-browser: text editor

 #Distributions